Exercise to Help On-Call Workers Fire Up

 “For most people, this impact in inconsequential, easing their way into full waking function before taking on daily activities.
 Others don’t have this luxury.”

-For years, Dr Vincent and her research team, and other experts, investigated strategies for accelerating the transition from sleep to optimal waking function – light, loud alarms, caffeine, cold showers.
+For years, Dr Vincent and her research team, and other experts, investigated strategies for accelerating the transition from sleep to optimal waking function – light, loud alarms, caffeine and cold showers.
 However, these were either impractical in an emergency scenario or didn’t reduce sleep inertia fast enough.

 “In 2018, after speaking with firefighters about effective strategies, the idea of completing five star jumps before commencing work was put forward.
 We already knew that exercise can increase adrenaline by up to 10 times, and this can increase alertness,” says Dr Vincent.